sjahnn/PRANA/README.md

 ### Usage
-Please download all three R codes to apply the PRANA.
-This repository also contains clinical and expression data, saved as **combinedCOPD_RelatedGenesOnly.RDS**, which focus specifically for the COPD-related genes highlighted in .
-The full data is available from the Gene Expression Database with accession number GSE158699 (Wang *et al.*, 2021)
+This repository contains clinical and expression data, saved as **combinedCOPD_RelatedGenesOnly.RDS**.
+Of note, this looks at 28 COPD-related genes that were identified in a recent genome-wide association study (Sakornsakolpat *et al.*, 2019).
+The full data is available from the Gene Expression Database with accession number GSE158699 (Wang *et al.*, 2021).

 * **TotalConnectivity.R** is to calculate the total connectivity of each gene.
 * **EmpiricalBayes_Datta_2005.R** is to compute the adjusted p-values via empirical Bayes approach (Datta and Datta, 2005)
-* **PRANA_main.R** is the primary source to analyze the expression data.
+* **PRANA_main.R** is the primary code to analyze the data.
+This will load the first two codes, so please download all three R codes to apply our method.
 </br>

 ### References